donmezkutay/visjobs/index.md

 ## 2. Usage
 Once you installed visjobs, you can easily get the latest atmospheric model data including GFS, GEFS, and NAM.
+You can also get the GHCN(Global Historical Climatology Network) observation data for each station.

 #### 2.1.
 Getting The Xarray Dataset
 ##### GFS (0.25 Degree)